weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 Besides, colored people had had enough of that.
 Not for Joanna!

-It must not be thought that at this time she had any inten<span id="calibre_link-202" page-number="147" page-name="Page:There Is Confusion.djvu/153" page-index="153"
+It must not be thought that at this time she had any intention of relinquishing her work after marriage.
-page-quality="3" title="Page:There_Is_Confusion.djvu/153"></span>tion of
-relinquishing her work after marriage.
 But it was for that reason that she wanted Peter to come out of the herd.
 She saw the two of them together, gracious, shining, perfect!
 She heard whispers: